Skip to main navigation

 - Black Student Equity Fund

-Founded through the leadership of Black students in the classes of ’20, ’21 and ’22, the Black Student Equity Fund is used for, but not limited to travel and other costs associated with College-sanctioned activities such as experiential learning or off-campus study, travel for emergency personal/family purposes; assistance with necessities such as books, fees, room & board, and tuition; fees for mental health care or other health-related costs; and any other costs that may be critical for the recipients’ thriving, learning and well-being.
+In 2020, six Wooster students and alumni created the Black Student Equity Fund to “strengthen the support and opportunities available to Black students both inside and outside the classroom.”
+Since that time, alumni and friends of the College have given to this fund, granting us the ability to call for new applications this spring.
+Eligible purposes are broad, including and not limited to “travel and other costs associated with College-sanctioned activities such as experiential learning or off-campus study; travel for emergency personal/family purposes; assistance with necessities such as books, fees, room and board, and tuition; fees for mental health care or other health-related costs; and any other costs that may be critical for the recipients’ thriving, learning, and well-being.”
 Apply here for Black Student Equity Funds.

 - Women’s Advisory Board Fund

 Application is sent out from International Student Services twice a year to international students.
 There are two application cycles and deadlines.
 Contact ISS for additional details.

 Funds available for student organization activities or campus events